 This receipt will allow you to begin your employment at Emerson College while you wait for your SSN to arrive.
 If you wish to begin working while your Social Security is pending, you must upload a copy of your SSN appointment receipt to Terra Dotta (under the Update Documents function) or email us a copy of the receipt to oisa [at] emerson.edu (oisa[at]emerson[dot]edu)

-It is imperative that you report your SSN to Student Employment as soon as you receive it so that we can update your student record for payment and tax purposes.
+If you do begin working on the basis of a receipt, It is imperative that you report your SSN to Student Employment as soon as you receive it so that we can update your student record for payment and tax purposes.

-Reporting Your Approved SSN Card
+Report Your Approved SSN Card

 Your Social Security Number card should arrive in the mail within about 2 weeks after your appointment to the US address listed on your application.